mlswg/mls-protocol/draft-ietf-mls-protocol.md

 then the `parent_hash` field is set to a zero-length octet string.
 Otherwise, `parent_hash` is the Parent Hash of the next node after P on the filtered direct path of U (see {{resolution-example}}).
-This way, P's Parent Hash fixes the new HPKE public keys of all nodes on the path from P to the root.
+This way, P's Parent Hash fixes the new HPKE public key of each node V on the path from P to the root.
 Note that the path from P to the root may contain some blank nodes that are not fixed by P's Parent Hash.
 However, for each node that has an HPKE key, this key is fixed by P's Parent Hash.

 Finally, `original_child_resolution` is the array of HPKE public keys of the nodes in the resolution of S but with the `unmerged_leaves` of P omitted.
 For